Can Telix Pharmaceuticals rise to become the next CSL by 2025?

 Telix Pharmaceuticals taking more than four years post-listing to obtain approval for Illuccix depicts the difficulty of these steps.
 But its share price rise illustrates that if a company can overcome all the obstacles, the gains can be large.

 Recently, rising interest rates and spiralling inflation led to investors abandoning emerging and unprofitable companies like a dumpster fire.
 Telix was not immune, more than halving from over $8.60 to just over $4 in 1HYCY22.
-But shares have begun to recover as it has commercialised Illuccix, and last week’s quarterly got investors particularly excited.
+But shares have never looked back since mid-2022.

 Telix (ASX:TLX) share price chart (Graph: TradingView)